IBM-Bluemix-Docs/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 ```
 {: codeblock}

-In the preceding script, we use `mfpdev-cli` to register the app to {{ site.data.keyword.mobilefoundation_short }}
+In the preceding script, we use `mfpdev-cli` to register the app to {{site.data.keyword.mobilefoundation_short}}
- [Fastlane](https://fastlane.tools/) to build and release the app.
+ [Fastlane](https://fastlane.tools/){: external} to build and release the app.

 The environment variables that are used in the script is defined in the next **Environment properties** tab.

-In the environment properties, add the following properties,
+In the environment properties, add the following properties:
 - *INSTANCE_NAME* as the **mfp instance name**
 - *appPublishUrl* as **Repository** where the app is required to be published so that the testing stage can pull it.
 - *gitPushUser* as the **GitHub username**